 Complaint Investigations.
-In FY2010, the LWC Program received 71 complaints.
+In FY2011, the LWC Program received 74 complaints.
 When a complaint is received, LWC Program staff will investigate the complaint and may conduct an onsite complaint investigation.
-During FY2010, Program staff conducted 51 complaint investigations.
+During FY2011, Program staff conducted 69 complaint investigations.

 Secondary Inspections.
-Secondary Inspections primarily are conducted for training purposes.
+Secondary Inspections are primarily conducted for training purposes and to assist the primary inspector in evaluating unusual or atypical AFOs.

-State Permitting Program
+State Permitting

-After conducting an initial inspection, the Department may require the AFO to submit an application for a Construction and Operating Permit - the state permitting program for livestock waste control facilities - prior to construction of livestock waste control facilities.
+After conducting an initial inspection, the Department may require the AFO to submit an application for a Construction and Operating Permit - the state permitting process for livestock waste control facilities - prior to construction of livestock waste control facilities.